McPherson, Kansas - Central Christian College of Kansas (CCCK) is pleased to announce that Mrs.…

 - Advising: The Office of the Registrar will be letting you know how to complete registration for the fall.
 You can expect that your advisor will be reaching out to set-up a private registration meeting with you.

 - Campus Services & Resources: All campus services remain active, though some have moved to remote interactions to better serve you.
 You should find a number of these resources listed on our updated website, which include tools for academic engagement, spiritual nourishment, and community involvement.
 Check it out at centralchristian.edu/gone-viral/.

 - Practicums, Internships, and Clinical Experiences: Contact your advisor to learn how to complete these learning experiences.

 - Student Life: The Office of Student Life and the Athletic Department are working on ways to keep campus community and involvement thriving during this time.
-Currently, you can sign up for the Coaches Competition Madness – with cash prizes!
-Be looking for other ways to get involved!

 - CORE FOUR & Spiritual Development: You can find multiple resources on the Devotion page, including links to services, devotionals, music, interviews, and more.